-While traveling for 10 weeks in Sri Lanka, I was served and learned how to cook half a dozen varieties of Mallum.
+While traveling for 10 weeks in Sri Lanka, I was served and learned how to cook half a dozen varieties of mallum.
 Many involved local leafy greens that were kind of a cross between kale and spinach, and often sort of like collard greens.
-When I got back to Germany, I experimented with recreating the leafy greens mallum, and found that arugula worked quite well.
+When I got back to Germany, I experimented with recreating the leafy greens mallum, and found that arugula (rocket, for you Brits) worked very well.
 It’s especially great for using up arugula in the fridge that’s no longer fresh enough for a salad or is too bitter to be eaten raw.
 Kind of like cooking with spinach, when cooked, the arugula will get a lot smaller and you’ll end up with less that you expected!

 This is the recipe that I used for my third travel-inspired vegan cookbook, The Lotus and the Artichoke – SRI LANKA.
-I called it Rocket Greens Curry.
+I usually just call it Rocket Curry.
 Curry perhaps isn’t really the best word.
 Mallums are mallums, just like chutneys are chutneys, even if we might want to call it a sauce.

 You can serve this dish as one of many with a Sri Lankan meal, or as a starter – kind of a warm salad.

-I make it when I have lots of greens to use up, or if I’m serving dal curry, beetroot curry, and Jackfruit Curry, and rice.
+I make it when I have lots of greens to use up, or if I’m serving Dal Curry, Beetroot Curry, and Jackfruit Curry, and rice.
 The four curries together are four different colors, which provides a stunning visual element to the meal.
-If I’m ambitious and make more dishes to go with the meal, I go for Deviled Chickpeas or Soymeats Curry.
+If I’m ambitious and make more dishes to go with the meal, I go for Kadala Thel Dala (Deviled Chickpeas) or Soymeats Curry.
 The play of different colors, shapes, textures, and unique flavors always impresses dinner guests.

-If I don’t have ground mustard seed, and don’t feel like grounding up whole brown mustard seeds, sometimes I’ll just use them whole, and fry them for about a minute until they start to pop, then add the greens and other ingredients.
+If I don’t have ground mustard seed, and don’t feel like grounding up whole black mustard seeds, you can use them whole, and fry them for about 20 seconds until they start to pop, then add the greens and other ingredients.
 The sour of the lime juice is gently complimented by the sweet of the agave syrup or sugar.
 I prefer coconut blossom sugar or palm sugar, and sometimes use jaggary from the Indian / Sri Lankan Asian spice shop.